TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

 ## tailrec

-Luckily for us, Jordan Martinez has written a typeclass in a library called [tailrec](https://pursuit.purescript.org/packages/purescript-tailrec/6.1.0), which "captures stack-safe monadic tail recursion".
-As PureScript programmers, we can use this typeclass to force stack-safe evaluation by rewriting self-recursive computations in a way that PureScript can compile to Javascript in a stack safe manner.
+Luckily for us, Jordan Martinez has written a type class in a library called [tailrec](https://pursuit.purescript.org/packages/purescript-tailrec/6.1.0), which "captures stack-safe monadic tail recursion".
+As PureScript programmers, we can use this type class to force stack-safe evaluation by rewriting self-recursive computations in a way that PureScript can compile to Javascript in a stack safe manner.

-Now lets look at the function signature for `tailRec`, which "creates a pure tail-recursive function of one argument".
+Now let's look at the function signature for `tailRec`, which "creates a pure tail-recursive function of one argument".

 ```purescript
 tailRec :: forall a b. (a -> Step a b) -> a -> b